rocketpowerkille/Tare/docs/BAZANTIC_COMPARISON.md

 ## Honest interpretation

-This is a controlled product demonstration, not a statistically significant performance benchmark.
-It shows that for this fixed task and model, Recipe guidance preserved the factual answer while reducing observed latency and token use and improving report consistency.
-Do not claim that every Recipe execution will reproduce the exact percentages.
+This is one historical product-demonstration pair, not a statistically significant benchmark.
+The note reports equal conservative conclusions and different measured latency/token usage.
+Without identical prompts, complete settings, and raw artifacts, it does not isolate a causal effect of Recipe guidance.
+The percentages are arithmetic differences in the recorded pair, not expected improvements.
+These results concern the older evaluator, not the newer plain-language Recipe.

 The live result also does **not** prove an executable vault position or independent loan backing.
 It correctly reports the absence of sufficient/executable evidence.